Surefire® Rose begonia (Begonia benariensis). Photo by: Proven Winners.

 How to prune begonias:

-• Rex begonias require little pruning.
-Pinch back young plants to encourage fuller growth, and remove any leggy or bare stems as needed, with angled cuts as shown.
+• Rex Begonias: These need minimal pruning.
+Pinch back to shape and remove leggy or bare stems as needed.

 Soil: